Niranjan-132001/sample-Repo/README.md

 # sample-Repo
-This repository im learning to use git commands
+ IN this repository im learning to use git commands
+ ## Editing this file